Why Choose a Fountain Pen?

 Fountain pens were often purchased as graduation or Christmas gifts but ballpoint pens were clearly moving to the forefront as the writing instrument of choice for most Americans.
 By the time I was a freshman in high school, the Parker “Jotter” ballpoint, with its textured tungsten-carbide ball, moved to the forefront of reliability and its larger capacity ink reserve lasted noticeably longer than its competitors.
 Among my high school classmates in the early ‘60s, fountain pens were very rare, though a few of our teachers continued to rely on them, wielding them like weapons while grading papers or scoring exams.
 If a student was singled out for a misdeed and the teacher uncapped a pen, it indicated the student would be listed among the damned and that notation would resurface at the next parent-teacher meeting.

 Fountain pens normally provide optimum ink flow and consistent line width on durable, quality paper, but ballpoints work well on a broad spectrum of papers, from bond to much less expensive paper.
 For years, fountain pens remained the writing instrument of those professionals who preferred them.
-Physicians continued to write prescriptions with fountain pens, bankers signed contracts with them, college professors and lawyers signed countless papers with them.
+Physicians continued to write prescriptions with fountain pens, bankers and lawyers signed contracts with them, college professors signed countless papers with them.
 Over time, an interesting polarity developed, if only in the minds of ad agencies.
-The fountain pen became associated with professionals and the ballpoint with others less concerned about their signature.
+The fountain pen became associated with white-collar professionals and the ballpoint with others less concerned about their signature.

 I’m told ballpoint pens became more available in the U.S. in 1946.
 Prior to that, fountain pens were the standard for signatures, accounts, records and logbooks, and they have had their moments in history.
 For example, at the close of WWII, on September 2nd, 1945, when the Japanese unconditionally surrendered to the Allies aboard the battleship, USS Missouri BB-63, Gen. Douglas MacArthur signed for America using six fountain pens (writing one word with each pen on both copies of the document).
 Standing behind Gen MacArthur was Gen. Jonathan Wainwright, who commanded Allied forces on Corregidor and was a prisoner of the Japanese from 1942 to August 1945, and Gen. Arthur Percival, who commanded the British forces in Singapore and had surrendered to the Japanese in January 1942.

 Gen MacArthur passed one pen to each of these gentlemen as he signed the historic document.
-A third was Gen. MacArthur’s personal pen, a Parker Duofold.
+A third was Gen. MacArthur’s personal pen, a red Parker Duofold.
 A fourth was given to the U.S. Military Academy at West Point.
 A fifth was given to the U.S. National Archives, and the sixth reportedly went to Gen. MacArthur’s aide, Gen. Sutherland.
 I include a video link of those proceedings: http://www.youtube.com/watch_popup?v=vcnH_kF1zXc&feature=player_embedded

 By late 1964, when I enlisted in the U.S. Marine Corps, the fountain pen was a rarity in the military.
 There may have been a few fountain pens in desk drawers but retractable ballpoint pens were issued.
 Fountain pens were clearly impractical in most military settings.
 Ballpoints did not require inkwells.
 All papers used in service were suited to ballpoint and, typically, the color of the oil-based ballpoint ink was black.